 “Because a home that has no wildfire mitigation is history.
 It can’t safely be defended by firefighters.”

 Not only will fire mitigation help firefighters defend it, it will help you keep your insurance.
 The certificate can be sent to your insurance agent to show proof of adequate wildfire mitigation.
-Since the fires of last October, I’ve had numerous phone calls from long-time homeowners who’ve gotten non-renewal letters out of the blue, threatening to cancel their insurance within 30 days.
-Depending on the insurance company, the Wildfire Partners certificate is good for 2-3 years.
-Insurance companies accept a Wildfire Partners certificate as proof of adequate wildfire mitigation.
+Many mountain homeowners are getting non-renewal letters out of the blue, threatening to cancel their insurance within 30 days.
+Depending on the insurance company, a Wildfire Partners certificate will be accepted as proof of adequate wildfire mitigation.
 So this would prevent them from non-renewing you for that reason.
 Getting certified signifies your proactive commitment to fire mitigation for your insurance company.

 Now’s the time to tackle wildfire mitigation and join your neighbors in protecting your community from the threat of wildfires.